trailblazer/trailblazer.github.io/gems/representable/3.0/api.md

     decorator.to_json(user_options: { is_admin: true })

-Note that the `:user_options` will be accessable on all levels in a nested representer.
+Note that the `:user_options` will be accessible on all levels in a nested representer.
 They act like a "global" configuration and are passed to all option functions.

 Here's an example where the `:if` option function evaluates a dynamic user option.